Vilayat Khan

-Ustad Vilayat Khan (28 August 1928 – 13 March 2004) was an Indian classical sitar player.
-Along with Imdad Khan, Enayat Khan, and Imrat Khan, he is credited with the creation and development of gayaki ang (an attempt to mimic the sound of the human voice) on the sitar.
+Ustad Vilayat Khan (28 August 1928 – 13 March 2004) was an Indian classical sitar player, considered by many to be the greatest sitarist of his age.
+Along with Imdad Khan, Enayat Khan, and Imrat Khan, he is credited with the creation and development of gayaki ang (a technique that emulates the vocal melisma of Hindustani classical music) on the sitar.

-He recorded his first 78-RPM disc at the age of 6, and gave his last concert in 2004 at the age of 75.
+He recorded his first 78-RPM disc at the age of 8 and gave his last concert in 2004 at the age of 75.
 He has composed the music for several films, including Jalsaghar (1958), The Guru (1969), and Kadambari (1976).
-He had given a chance to newcomer Kavita Krishnamurthy in Kadambari which was the first song in her career.

 Early life

 Vilayat was born in Gouripur, Mymensingh in then East Bengal in British India and current Bangladesh.
 His father Enayat Khan was recognised as a leading sitar and surbahar (bass sitar) player of his time, as had been his grandfather, Imdad Khan, before him.
 He was taught in the family style, known as the Imdadkhani gharana by his father and other relatives in the family.
 Imdadkhani gharana is also called Etawah gharana known after a small city close to Agra where Imdad Khan lived.
 This family represents the sixth generation of musicians that dates back to the Mughal Empire.

 However, Enayat Khan died when Vilayat was only ten, so much of his education came from the rest of his family: his uncle, sitar and surbahar maestro Wahid Khan, his maternal grandfather, singer Bande Hassan Khan, and his mother, Bashiran Begum, who had studied the practice procedure of his forefathers.
-His uncle, Zinde Hassan, looked after his riyaz (practice).
+His maternal uncle, Zinde Hussain, looked after his riyaz (practice).
 As a boy, Vilayat wanted to be a singer; but his mother, herself from a family of vocalists, felt he had a strong responsibility to bear the family torch as a sitar maestro.